deep-research/victorslibrary-gridsome/content/the-exploratory-committee-on-plant-based-liberation.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: This song is a hippy rallying cry!
+  This song is a hippy rallying cry!
 It was written to rebel against my highschool’s talent show.

 recordings:
   - title: The Exploratory Committee on Plant-based Liberation